apache/spark/docs/ml-guide.md

 unique IDs.
 However, different instances `myHashingTF1` and `myHashingTF2` (both of type `HashingTF`) can be put into the same `Pipeline` since different instances will be created with different IDs.

-### Saving Pipelines
-Often times it is worth it to save a model or a pipeline to disk for later use.
-In Spark 1.6, a model import/export functionality was added to the Pipeline API.
-Most basic transformers are supported as well as some of the more basic ML models such as:

-* K-Means
-* Naive Bayes
-* ALS
-* Linear Regression
-* Logistic Regression

 ## Parameters

 Spark ML `Estimator`s and `Transformer`s use a uniform API for specifying parameters.